BigSoftVideo/CAVA360VR2.0/docs/README.md

 2. Input and validate your **Photon Voice App ID**:
    - Sign up for Photon Engine services [here](https://www.photonengine.com/).
    - Note: The free version supports up to 20 users.
+   - Create your own app server - _select voice_ when creating the server
-3. Add synchronized (it is really important that the media files are in sync) media files to your project:
+3. Add synchronised (it is really important that the media files are in sync) media files to your project:
    - 360-degree videos
    - 2D video files
    - Images or 3D objects